ory/hydra/internal/httpclient-next/README.md

 ### URLs Configuration per Operation

 Each operation can use different server URL defined using `OperationServers` map in the `Configuration`.
-An operation is uniquely identifield by `"{classname}Service.{nickname}"` string.
+An operation is uniquely identified by `"{classname}Service.{nickname}"` string.
 Similar rules for overriding default operation server index and variables applies by using `sw.ContextOperationServerIndices` and `sw.ContextOperationServerVariables` context maps.

 ```
 ctx := context.WithValue(context.Background(), openapi.ContextOperationServerIndices, map[string]int{